 In 1930, the vessel was decommissioned by the United States Army.
 And, was "laid up" where she was made available for sale for commercial service.

-In 1935, she was acquired by Foss Tug and Launch of Tacoma, Washington.
+In 1935, she was acquired by Foss Tug and Launch Company of Tacoma, Washington.
 Where she was renamed as the Mary Foss.

 On May 8th 1946, the tug placed out of service and struck from the Naval Register, then delivered to the Maritime Commission for disposal.

-She was powered by a single engine and a single propeller for a rated 1,500 horsepower.
+Her current, and, or final disposition is unknown.
+She was powered by a single engine, tuning a single propeller.
+For a rated 1,500 horsepower.

 (Kyle Stubbs, NavSource Online)